Commonly asked question among medical cannabis users. Does cannabis work differently on males and females?

 Certain cannabis strains are grown to be rich in CBD, and this compound packs a medical punch without the psychotropic side effects.
 So you get all the medical benefits without feeling stoned.
 But do women and men react differently?

-Very few studies have looked at whether the two sexes react to CBD differently.
+Very few studies have looked at whether the two sexes react to HEMP differently.
 This compound is used to treat inflammation, pain, anxiety and other conditions.
 A recent study published in 2016 suggests that men experience more pain relief than women.
 Previous research has involved animal studies in which female animals were shown to be more receptive to the pain effects of cannabis.
 Animal study results don’t often translate to human studies, and that was the case with this research study.